-Using hankies is second nature for me because my mother was an environmentalist and we never had tissues in the house.
-So I keep a stash of hankies in the bathroom downstairs and one in my handbag.
-The key is to have enough to last a week-long snotty cold.
+Ever since I was a kid I have used hankies.
+I keep a stash of hankies in the bathroom downstairs and one in my handbag.
+The trick is to have enough to last a week-long snotty cold.

 But how do disposable tissues stack up against cloth hankies in the environment stakes?
 Are tissues really worse for the environment even though they are made from renewable resources?